What Does a Compensation Analyst Do?

 Compensation analysts conduct analysis on internal and external salary statistics.
-Based on the information collected, they recommend, develop and implement an appropriate employee compensation structure.
-This structuring involves configuring pay grades and evaluating new employee titles and ongoing reclassification.
+Based on the information collected, they recommend, develop, and implement an appropriate employee compensation structure.
+This structuring involves configuring pay grades, evaluating new employee titles, and ongoing reclassification of these pay grades.

-This position requires applicants who are able to communicate effectively with people of all job levels and personalities.
+This position requires applicants who are able to communicate effectively with every level of employee within their company, along with a variety of different personalities.
 Compensation analysts must have good evaluation skills and the ability to convey information in legible reports to their human resources and executive groups.
 Since most compensation analysts assist in writing job descriptions, writing skills are also valuable.

-Compensation, benefits, and job analysis specialists need a bachelor's degree in a field such as human resources, business administration or finance.
-Common course topics in a human resources bachelor's degree program include compensation, benefits, management, ethics, communication and economics.
+Compensation, benefits, and job analysis specialists need a bachelor's degree in a field such as human resources, business administration, or finance.
+Common course topics in human resources bachelor's degree programs include compensation, benefits, management, ethics, communication, and economics.

 Most prospective employers also require applicants to possess relevant work experience.
 Aspiring compensation analysts can gain experience by working in entry-level human resources positions before applying for analyst positions.
 This training will ensure that the applicant has some experience working with employees in a human resources environment.

 Certification is available for those who wish to demonstrate their knowledge and potentially advance their careers.
-World at Work offers the Certified Compensation Professional exam (www.worldatwork.org).
-The International Foundation of Employee Benefit Plans offers continuing education opportunities and designations in compensation management, group benefits, retirement plans and total compensation (www.ifebp.org).
+World at Work offers the Certified Compensation Professional (CCP) exam.
+The International Foundation of Employee Benefit Plans offers continuing education opportunities and designations in compensation management, group benefits, retirement plans, and total compensation.

-The U.S. Bureau of Labor Statistics projects slower-than-average employment growth of 6% for compensation, benefits and job analysis specialists from 2012-2022 (www.bls.gov).
-These professionals earned an average annual salary of $63,310 in 2013, while managers in the area of compensation and benefits made an average annual salary of $112,040 that same year.
+The U.S. Bureau of Labor Statistics projects average employment growth of 6% for compensation, benefits, and job analysis specialists from 2018 to 2028.
+According to Payscale.com these professionals earned an average annual salary of $63,470 in 2019, while the BLS reports that compensation managers made an average annual salary of $99,973 that same year.